 Over dinner, catch up on March Madness or a good old hockey game at a sports bar with huge TVs and great food.
 There are dozens of great options in Ottawa, including Sens House in the ByWard Market neighbourhood, both locations of the Senate Tavern, MacLaren’s on Elgin Street in Centretown (where you can shoot some pool while you watch the game), Craft Beer Market at Lansdowne, the legendary Prescott in Little Italy, and Playback Bar in Ottawa South, which boasts indoor lawn games like shuffleboard, archery, and bocce.

 Discover the beauty of downtown Ottawa on a winter’s night with a stroll through the downtown core.
-In December and early January, Christmas Lights Across Canada illuminates much of the city centre, and in February, weather permitting, check out the stunning, beautifully-lit Winterlude ice sculpture competition entries done by professional artists from all over the world.
+In December and early January, Winter Lights Across Canada illuminates much of the city centre, and in February, weather permitting, check out the stunning, beautifully-lit Winterlude ice sculpture competition entries done by professional artists from all over the world.

 From giant skillet-baked pancakes to epic Caesars topped with enough goodies to make a meal out of, there’s no shortage of indulgent weekend brunch spots to choose from in Ottawa.
 You’ll need a hearty meal to keep you going all day!
+Indulge in a sweet gluten-free treat at many of the cozy neighbourhood cafes.

 Central Ottawa is surrounded by the Greenbelt, a ring of undeveloped land with plenty of forested areas and trails that are perfect for snowshoeing.
 Any of the trailheads in the Stony Swamp area in West Ottawa are a great place to start a refreshing winter tromp through the woods.
 Bring some seeds or nuts for the many friendly birds, who are used to visitors and will be happy to land on your hands (or head!) for a snack.